kir3d/soltastic/README.md

 ## Problem

-Blockchains promise financial freedom, but they still depend on fragile internet access.
-If your mobile connection goes down, your wallet becomes useless for live transactions.
+**Mobile connectivity failures create direct financial losses.**
+When internet access fails, users lose the ability to move value, accept payments, execute transactions, or react to urgent financial events.

+Sky Business research shows that UK SMEs affected by running out of mobile data lose over **£3,400 per year on average** in missed revenue, with **56%** of affected businesses reporting lost sales, bookings, or opportunities.
+[Sky Group](https://skygroup.sky/article/fear-of-running-out-of-mobile-data-foro-is-a-real-issue-for-uk-businesses-as-companies-lose-over-3-400-a-year)

-In remote areas, disaster zones, fieldwork, mobile phone outages, festivals, or censorship-resistant environments, users may experience mobile internet issues more often than we think.
+In remote areas, disaster zones, fieldwork, crowded festivals, network outages, or censorship-resistant environments, this problem becomes even more important.
+A user may still have a wallet and a signed Solana transaction, but no internet connection to broadcast it.

 ---